tommythetechie/just-build-websites/README.md

 * Write a page in HTML with your monitor turned off
 * Create an experience navigable only with a keyboard
 * Catalog every piece of clothing in your closet, plant in your garden, or spice in your kitchen, and make the collection filterable.
 The site should remember the user's last set of filters.
-* Teach a small child their colors, numbers, letters, shapes with a touch-friendly, interactive website
-* Choose an API on the [Programmable Web](http://www.programmableweb.com/apis/directory) directory and make something with it
 * Choose a book in the public domain and make a site where a user could read it, make notes and highlights, etc.
 * Think of a person in your life; build a site they'd love
 * ...now build a site they'd abhor